 Another item requiring special attention is the tuning knob.
 It must not support any load or come into direct contact with the box.
 If your transceiver has a tuning knob with a protruding turning handle, it's best to remove it and pack it in its own small container in the inner box.
 The other knobs need protection, too, so use soft packing between the front panel and the box with more rigid support at the edges of the panel.
 The removable power cords on earlier hybrids also protrude.
 Detachable power cords need not be sent since they are available in the shop, but if included for testing, they should be removed and packed separately in the inner box.

-The shipping address is: David Lyndon, 85 Woody Farm Road, Hot Springs, NC 28743.
-This western North Carolina location is centralized for points east of the Mississippi, and one way shipping cost should be $30 or less for all but the heavier TS-9xx series, which will be $40 or less.
+The shipping address is: David Lyndon, 6250 Port Tobacco Road, La Plata, MD 20646.
+This southern Maryland location is convenient for points east of the Mississippi, and one way shipping cost should be $30 or less for all but the heavier TS-9xx series, which will be $40 or less.
 Western locations will cost proportionately more.
 Be sure to include a packing slip inside the outer box listing the contents and the addresses of the sender and receiver.

 UPS ground and Fedex ground are preferred carriers for these heavy items, but the US Postal Service is satisfactory with careful packing.
 USPS priority mail may be less expensive and faster for more distant locations.
 Note that there is a size limitation for Priority Mail: 108 inches maximum length plus girth.